minio/minio/docs/bucket/versioning/README.md

 ![get_version_id](https://raw.githubusercontent.com/minio/minio/master/docs/bucket/versioning/versioning_GET_versionEnabled_id.png)

-To permanently delete an object you need to specify the version you want to delete.
-Only the user with appropriate permissions can permanently delete a version.
-As shown below, a DELETE request called with a specific version id permanently deletes an object from a bucket.
-A delete marker is not added for DELETE requests with version id.
+To permanently delete an object you need to specify the version you want to delete, only the user with appropriate permissions can permanently delete a version.
+As shown below DELETE request called with a specific version id permanently deletes an object from a bucket.
+Delete marker is not added for DELETE requests with version id.

 ![delete_version_id](https://raw.githubusercontent.com/minio/minio/master/docs/bucket/versioning/versioning_DELETE_versionEnabled_id.png)